oliver-hh/Azure-Data-Warehouse-Project/README.md

   - ```data```/```python```: This was just an experiment to create a Python version of an date dimension table.
   - ```sql```: Working folder for PostgrSQL data analysis, load/transform and queries I created to validate the dimension and fact tables against the expected business outcomes.

+All the tasks have been executed on my own Azure subscription which is part of my Visual Studio Enterprise license.

 ## Business outcomes to design for

 1. Analyze how much time is spent per trip